 Program Assistant: Anne Beard

 The Psychology Department at CU Denver offers a Doctor of Philosophy degree with an emphasis in Clinical Health Psychology (CHP).
 Our program adheres to the scientist-practitioner model.
-Training emphasizes the contribution of research to the understanding, treatment and prevention of human problems, and the application of knowledge that is grounded in scientific evidence.
+Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related problems, and the application of knowledge that is grounded in scientific evidence.

 CU Denver is the premier research university in Colorado and the PhD program in Clinical Health Psychology was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
-The Downtown Campus is located in the heart of Denver just steps from the Denver Center for the Performing Arts, the LoDo District and the state capital.
+The program is housed in the Downtown Campus which is located in the heart of Denver close to the Denver Center for the Performing Arts, the LoDo District and the state capital.
 The Anschutz Medical Campus includes over 5 million square feet of research, educational and clinical space on 227 acres.
-The PhD program is pursuing externship, internship and post doctoral opportunities for its students at AMC in addition to the many relationships it has established with other medical facilities.
+The PhD program offers research and clinical opportunities for its students at AMC in addition to the many relationships it has established with other clinical facilities in the Denver area.